Skip to main content

 • Windows

-• Under Win, you need to install visual studio 2019 or later.
-The installation must include at least the Game Development with Unity and Game Development with C++ components.
+• On Windows, you need to install Visual Studio 2019 or higher.
+The installation must include at least Game development with Unity and Game development with C++ components.

 • Mac

-The process of constructing a hot update project from scratch is tedious.
-The project structure, resources and codes can refer to the hybridclr_trial project, and its warehouse address is github or gitee.
+The process of building a hot update project from scratch is quite lengthy.
+You can refer to the hybridclr_trial project for project structure, resources, and code.
+Its repository is available at github or gitee.

 Create an empty Unity project.